Trump’s pick to run consumer watchdog faces skeptical Senate

 “Now (Mick Mulvaney) wants his protege to run the agency.
 She has no experience whatsoever in consumer protection,” said Sen. Sherrod Brown, D-Ohio, who is the top Democrat on the committee.

-The White House and Republicans argue that Kraninger’s experience at the OMB, arranging programs for large government departments like Homeland Security and the Federal Reserve, makes her qualified as a manager for a large government bureau.
+The White House and Republicans argue that Kraninger’s experience at the OMB, where she arranged programs for large government departments like Homeland Security and the Federal Reserve, makes her qualified as a manager for a large government bureau.

 “Given her depth and diversity of public service experience, I have the utmost confidence that she is well-prepared to lead the Bureau in enforcing federal consumer financial laws and protecting consumers in the financial marketplace,” said Sen. Mike Crapo, R-Idaho, at the start of the hearing.

-Thursday’s hearing is Kraninger’s first public appearance since her nomination.
-Her positions on various issues facing the CFPB — from the bureau’s regulations on payday loans to how aggressive she would be going after big banks for wrongdoing — are unknown.
-Kraninger worked directly under Mulvaney, and is unlikely to take the bureau in a sharply different direction than he has done.
+Thursday’s hearing was Kraninger’s first public appearance since her nomination.
+Her positions on various issues facing the CFPB — from the bureau’s regulations on payday loans to how aggressive she would be going after big banks for wrongdoing — were largely unknown coming in, and she didn’t provide much clarity in her answers to committee members.

+Kraninger worked directly under Mulvaney at OMB, and is unlikely to take the CFPB in a sharply different direction.

-Kraninger’s prepared remarks called for the CFPB to be “fair and transparent” and to “empower consumers to make good choices and provide certainty for market participants” echo statements by Mulvaney, who believes the bureau’s power is too unrestrained.
+Kraninger’s prepared remarks called for the CFPB to be “fair and transparent” and to “empower consumers to make good choices and provide certainty for market participants,” and echo statements by Mulvaney, who believes the bureau’s power is too unrestrained.

-One of Kraninger’s biggest critics since her nomination is Sen. Elizabeth Warren, D-Massachusetts, who has vocally opposed her nomination from the start.
-The CFPB is Warren’s brainchild — it was she who proposed such a bureau when she was a professor at Harvard University.
-Her questioning of Kraninger is likely to be the most dramatic of Thursday’s hearing.
+One of Kraninger’s biggest critics has been Sen. Elizabeth Warren, D-Massachusetts, who has vocally opposed her nomination from the start.
+The CFPB is Warren’s brainchild — she proposed such a bureau when she was a professor at Harvard University.

-Republicans hold a 51-seat majority in the Senate, and Kraninger’s confirmation does not require Democratic support in order to pass.
-It is not clear when the Senate will vote on Kraninger’s nomination.
-Republican Senators are expected to slow walk her nomination through the chamber in order to give Mulvaney as much time as legally possible in his current role as acting director.
+Warren focused most of her questioning on Kraninger’s role in setting and implementing the Trump administration’s policy of separating children from their parents who crossed the border illegally.

+In her current role at the White House, Kraninger oversaw budget requests from the Department of Homeland Security and other government agencies.
+The DHS is responsible for implementing the administration’s immigration policies.

 Ken Sweet covers the banking industry and the Consumer Financial Protection Bureau for The Associated Press.
 Follow him on Twitter at @kensweet.